How to Save PDF Without Annotations in Java - Complete Developer Guide

 Wrapping Up

-• Always dispose of your Annotator objects to prevent memory leaks
+• Dispose of Annotator objects to avoid memory leaks.

-• Test with different PDF types to ensure compatibility
+• Test with a variety of PDFs to ensure compatibility.

 Additional Resources